ardalis/RefactoringKataAttempts2024/ExpenseReport/README.md

 7. Replace total and mealtotal with new code
 8. Remove commented code and verify everything runs
 9. Replace DateTime.Now with TimeProvider
+10. Replace Console usage with TextWriter and extract new method.

 ## Credits and License